Lilypads/AI-Line-Follower/simulators/enkiSimulator/README.md

 sudo apt-get install qt5-default
 ```

-## Next try to build and run an example __ros_example__
+__Next try to build an example "ros_example"__

-1. Empty the catkin_ws/devel and catkin_ws/build folders due to saved user specific cache stuff which will cause error when building ROS package on a different PC.
+3. Empty the catkin_ws/devel and catkin_ws/build folders due to saved user specific cache stuff which will cause error when building ROS package on a different PC.
 You can do that by system files program or doing the following command:
 ```
 cd ~/AI-Line-Follower/simulators/enkiSimulator/examples/ros_example/catkin_ws
 rm -r devel